 FDA has cleared the following N95 respirators for use by the general public in public health medical emergencies:

 - 3M™ Particulate Respirator 8612F

 These devices are labeled "NOT for occupational use.”

-Most N95 respirators are manufactured for use in construction and other industrial type jobs that expose workers to dust and small particles.
-These respirators are evaluated for effectiveness by the National Personal Protective Technology Laboratory (NPPTL) in the National Institute for Occupational Safety and Health (NIOSH), which is part of the Centers for Disease Control and Prevention (CDC).
-They are labeled "For occupational use.”
+Most N95 respirators are manufactured for use in construction and other industrial type jobs that expose workers to dust and small particles are regulated by the National Personal Protective Technology Laboratory (NPPTL) in the National Institute for Occupational Safety and Health (NIOSH), which is part of the Centers for Disease Control and Prevention (CDC).
+These products are labeled "For occupational use."

 People with chronic respiratory, cardiac, or other medical conditions that make breathing difficult should check with their healthcare provider before using an N95 respirator because the N95 respirator can make it more difficult for the wearer to breathe.
 Some models have exhalation valves that can make breathing out easier and help reduce heat build-up.
 Note that N95 respirators with exhalation valves should not be used when sterile conditions must be maintained.

 All FDA-cleared N95 respirators are labeled as "single use", disposable devices.
 If your respirator is damaged or soiled, or if breathing becomes difficult, you should remove the respirator, discard it properly, and replace it with a new one.
 To safely discard your N95 respirator, place it in a plastic bag and put it in the trash.
 Wash your hands after handling the used respirator.

 For more information on the proper use and removal of masks and respirators, visit:

 - CDC - NIOSH - NPPTL Respirator Trusted-Source, Ancillary Respirator Information, Healthcare FAQ